Skillable-DavidBehymer/AB-250T00_transform_contact_center_with_ai_in_d365/Instructions/ex-14-copilot-agents.md

    > [!NOTE]
    > Features not enabled here will not appear in the agent's workspace, even if they are configured globally.
 Enabling only the features your agents need keeps the workspace focused and reduces distraction.

-## Task 4 - Configure the Customer Assist Agent for representative assistance
+## Bonus Exercises - Configure Contact Center AI agents

-> [!NOTE]
+AI agents may or may not be available in your environment.
+If they are available, spend some time getting them set up in the following Bonus Tasks.
+If they are not available, you can move on - there are no dependencies on these exercises in any other lab.

-> The Customer Assist Agent may not be available in all trial environments.
-If you don't see it in your left navigation, skip this task and continue with Task 5.
+## Task A - Configure the Customer Assist Agent for representative assistance

 The Customer Assist Agent provides real-time suggestions and guidance to agents during live conversations.
+Verify it is available in your trial before proceeding.

 1. In **Copilot Service admin center**, in the left navigation under **Customer support**, select **AI Agents**.